WHAT TO DO IN HALLSTATT – ITINERARY FOR 1 DAY

 How to Arrive in Hallstatt From Salzburg

-- A very scenic and beautiful way to arrive in Hallstatt is via car.
-Drive to Bad Ishgl and then to Hallstatt.
-It takes a little over an hour and we took some breaks.
+- A very scenic and beautiful way to arrive in Hallstatt is via car from Salzburg.
+First, drive to Bad Ischgl and then to Hallstatt.
+It takes a little more than an hour, and we took some breaks.
 The journey is the reward!
 This is definitely true for the drive from Salzburg to Hallstatt.

 - If you prefer a guided tour from Salzburg to Hallstatt, click here to find out more about prices and information.

 Stroll the Lake Promenade

-One of the first things you will see is the church.
-Located right on the shores of Lake Hallstatt, this is the most prominent building that dominates the skyline of the town.This is the first view, where many people take their pictures.
+One of the first things you will see – most likely – is the church.
+Located right on Lake Hallstatt’s shores, this is the most prominent building that dominates the skyline of the town.This is the first view, where many people take their pictures.

 Keep walking this way until you get to the market square.
-As mentioned, the town is really small, so it just takes a few minutes.
+As mentioned, the town is tiny, so it just takes a few minutes.
 You will find many cute buildings on your way, but the market square is probably the place with the most colorful buildings.

 Stroll the Streets and Visit the Market Square

-There are many restaurants and shops (including souvenir shops) made for tourists.
+There are also restaurants and shops (including souvenir shops) made for tourists.
 I hardly shop these days and, thus, the shops weren’t appealing, but you can buy dirndls, souvenirs, and so on.
 Tourists seemed to love the shops.
 They probably spend tons of money on gifts for their loved ones at home (and also on presents for themselves).

-The restaurants seemed to be tourists traps to me.
+The restaurants seemed to be tourist traps to me.
 I ended up in a restaurant with a nice lake view and okay food, but I am sure you don’t come to Hallstatt for the food.
 If you come here for the picture, consider doing a walking tour with a photographer.

 Hike Hallstatt and See it From Above @Skywalk

-- How to Get There: Head to the Salzwelten Hallstatt (towards the other end of town) and either buy a ticket to go up (16€ round trip, 9€ one-way) or hike up.
+- How to Get There: Head to the Salzwelten Hallstatt (towards the other end of town).
+There either buy a funicular ticket (20€ round trip, 11€ one-way) or hike up.